 How to Treat a Bedbug Bite

 You should wash a bed bug bite with soap and water, apply some ice, and use an antihistamine cream or no-itch cream.
-(Do check out Brave Soldier antiseptic cream.
-It's the best no-itch, no infection, no-scar wound treatment around.
-Read a Brave Soldier review and then consider letting Brave Soldier guard your borders -- I always carry a tube in my travel first aid kit.)
+Check out Brave Soldier antiseptic cream: it's the best no-itch, no infection, no-scar wound treatment around.

 The most important thing here is not. to. scratch.
 These bites are itchy and the more you scratch them, the more likely it is that they'll become and open wound and get infected.